 As an avid collector of a variety of

-antiques and collectibles for the last 30 years,
+antiques and collectibles for over 40 years,

 I know what